-Why Should Attend ?
+Why Should Attend?

 FDA and ISO call for change control but do not provide any further guidance as to how to create a compliant system.
 The situation gets complicated when a company has suppliers or contract manufacturers and changes and approvals must pass from one to the other.
 This webinar will describe a system, based on the regulations and years of practical experience that will allow for efficient control of the change process.
-It will be compliant but not cumbersome or overly time consuming.
+It will be compliant but not cumbersome or overly time-consuming.

-The difference between pre release and post release change control will be explained.
+The difference between pre-release and post-release change control will be explained.
 Methods to control the transfer and approval of changes between the company and its suppliers or contract manufacturers will be explained.
-Change control forms will be provided and described in detail.
+Change control forms will be provided and described in details, and what hospital administration, nurse executives, and nurses themselves should do to prevent the abuse.